 CQL and Batch

 CQL metrics include the number of statements executed of each type.
 The batch metrics include the number of batch statements executed.
 These metrics help to monitor the application activity and query semantics used.
-Use of logged and unlogged batches has its caveats in Cassandra, and they can cause performance penalty if not used correctly.
+The use of logged and unlogged batches has its caveats in Cassandra, and they can cause performance penalties if not used correctly.